 Deep breathing through the nose (as opposed to the mouth) is essential for the full functioning of the lungs and achieve the optimal exchange of gases.
 The health benefits of deep or diaphragmatic breathing are explained and illustrated here.

-Have you noticed that when you get a fright you momentarily hold your breath, or that a big sigh is a sign of relief?
+Have you noticed that when you get a fright, you momentarily hold your breath, stop breathing?
+Or that a big sigh is a sign of relief?
 In response to stress, we miss a breath or start rapid, shallow breathing.
-Our physical stress response alters the natural, automatic breathing.
+Our biological stress response alters the natural, automatic breathing.
 We can reverse this and reduce the effects of stress by consciously engaging in deep breathing.

 Apart from these physiological benefits, focusing on diaphragmatic breathing can help disconnect us from our thoughts.
-We simply cannot focus on breathing, counting our breaths and feeling our body’s response while still engaged in worrying thoughts.
-In a stress response inducing situation we can regain our calmness if we take a few deep breaths.
-We are able to override the fight-flight-freeze response with deep breathing.
+We cannot focus on breathing, counting our breaths and feeling our body’s response while still being engaged in worrying thoughts.
+In a stress response inducing situation, we are able to dial down the intensity of the fight-flight-freeze response with deep breathing.

 What is the stress response?

 The body’s stress response is an essential evolutionary function that protects us from being hurt.
 The physical symptoms of anxiety commonly include increased heart rate, muscle tightness and dizziness that come alongside with shortness of breath.

 Here is how Veronica Walsh, a psychologist, a Dublin based CBT practitioner, describes it in her blog: